Charles Manson's Final Words Revealed, Will Be Back As A Zombie

 Not only this, there are several reports that Charles Manson has alleged plans to take revenge on humanity after his death.

-An alleged report from IBT suggested that Charles Manson — who orchestrated murders of August 1969 that included 8-months pregnant Sharan Tate, reportedly planned to take revenge from his grave after using voodoo potions that will turn himself into a zombie.
+An alleged report from IBT suggested that Charles Manson – who orchestrated murders in August 1969 that included eight-month pregnant Sharon Tate – reportedly planned to take revenge from his grave after using voodoo potions that will turn himself into a zombie.

-A retired Los Angeles prosecutor Stephen Kay added Charles Manson — who once told his followers that he is the second coming of Jesus Christ — was obsessed with black magic and the power it gives.
+Retired Los Angeles prosecutor Stephen Kay said Charles Manson — who once told his followers that he is the second coming of Jesus Christ — was obsessed with black magic and the power it gives.

 “He was making little dolls, like voodoo dolls, of people.
 And he would stick needles in them, hoping to injure the live person the doll was fashion after.
 He said his main activity was making those dolls,” an alleged statement added.